isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 ### Useful Links

-Want to find out more about Book Bugs?
+Want to find out more about the stories behind Book Bugs?
 Here are some useful links!

 **More information**: